Plaque of John K. Eareckson at US National Wrestling Hall of Fame

 The downtown Baltimore YMCA was a hotbed for good wrestling in the 1950’s and early 1960’s.
 Wrestlers like Ernie Fischer could be spotted practicing with Larry Kelly.
 Fischer was a member of the 1956 Olympic team and a runner up at the NCAA’s from Maryland, and Kelly was an outstanding collegiate and Amateur Athletic Union (AAU) wrestler.
 His brother, Ed Kelly, went on to be the head of the Maryland Wrestling Officials Association and head referee at the NCAA level.
 My dad had watched Brad Glass, NCAA champ and outstanding wrestler at Princeton, grapple on rough canvas mats versus Doug Lee, 5x National AAU Champion.
 Dad reveled in the memories of those matches.

-By the time I came along in the late ’60’s, there were more STORIES of great wrestling meets than meets themselves.
-Still, it was a good place for a kid to get a workout and learn a few moves from the veterans of foreign battles on the mat.
+By the time I came along in the late ’60’s, there were more STORIES of great wrestling meets than live meets themselves.
+Still, it was a good place for a kid to get a good workout and learn a few moves from the veterans of foreign battles on the mat.
 The trick was to find someone ready, willing and able to pair up with you.

 It was 1967 and I had entered an AAU wrestling tournament.
 At 5’4″ and 130 pounds, I needed to lose seven pounds to make weight.
 There was no one my size at the Y, so Dad suggested that I ask the “grey haired guy” sitting on the edge to wrestle.
 He was about my height.
-His name was “Johnny” and he agreed to show me a few moves.
+He said his name was “Johnny” and he agreed to show me a few moves.
 I don’t remember any moves in particular, but I did a lot of sweating and grunting.
 When I was on bottom, Johnny grabbed me tight.
 I struggled to get away but couldn’t move.
 He had six-pack abs, a barrel chest and arms like a wiry snakes.
-No matter what I tried, he had a counter to that escape.
+No matter what I tried, sit out, stand up or switch, he had a counter to that escape.
 I spent a lot of time looking up at the rafters, bridging, and trying to get wrist control, to no avail.
 When I finally dragged my butt off the mat, Dad asked, “So how old do you think that guy is?”
 “I don’t know,” I said, “But he’s like wrestling a brick wall.”

-His name was Johnny Eareckson.
+His name was Johnny K. Eareckson.

 Johnny proved to be one of my few consistent partners at the Downtown Y. He help me make weight and practice a few of his best tricks.
 In wrestling lingo, he had a great “tight waist,” which means he would grab his opponent around the waist, lever his shoulder into their back and never let go.
 Johnny would laugh loudly when he had the other guy in trouble, which for me, was all the time.
-Johnny finished our work out, limped off the mat, grabbed his wooden cane, and hit the showers.
-The cane added insult to injury.

 At the end of that spring, I was at my fighting weight (123#) and, thanks to those practices with Johnny, placed third at the AAU tournament in my weight class (out of 7 wrestlers).